-Prerequisite: English 10 Length: Year course
+Prerequisite: English 10 Length: Year Grade Level: 11 Credit: 1 credit

 This junior-level course will allow students to sharpen their critical reading and thinking skills while examining twenty-first century issues in their global society.
 Required coursework will include reading a variety of world literature pieces, including short stories, poetry, fiction, non-fiction, and technical pieces.
 As part of this course, students will complete analytical, persuasive, and expository writing, in addition to research projects throughout the year.
 Additionally, students will work on grammar and vocabulary skills as preparation for ACT and SAT assessments.